-The Scholarly Editions and Scholarly Translations program provides grants to organizations to support collaborative teams who are editing, annotating, and translating foundational humanities texts that are vital to scholarship but are currently inaccessible or only available in inadequate editions or translations.
-Typically, the texts are significant literary, philosophical, and historical materials, but works in other humanities fields may also be the subject of an edition.
+The Scholarly Editions and Translations program provides grants to organizations to support collaborative teams who are editing, annotating, and translating foundational humanities texts that are vital to generating new scholarship but are inaccessible or only available in inadequate editions or translations.
+Works from any humanities field may be the subject of an edition.
+Since the program's inception in 1966, the NEH has funded editions and translations of some of the most significant historical, literary, philosophical, and music texts.

 The program supports continuous full-time or part-time activities during the period of performance of one to three years.
 At least two scholars must work collaboratively on the project.
 Typical project expenses include salary for editorial and research activities, travel to collections to verify source material, and consultant fees for translation, editorial work, and the implementation of a digital edition.
+Editions and translations may be print, digital, or a combination of both, but all editions and translations must contain additional and new scholarly material such as introductions, annotations, and critical apparatus.
+To the extent that the condition of the materials, intellectual property rights, and privacy and cultural considerations allow, projects should make the materials developed publicly available.
+NEH strongly encourages projects that offer free public access to digital materials (see Providing access to NEH-funded products).